dtdennis28/currency-converter/README.md

 Welcome to Rates!
 Drew Dennis's rise to the Revolut interview challenge to create a real-time, production-ready currency converter.

+# App features
+- Allows you to convert from one currency to dozens more
+- Fetches the latest currency conversion rates every 1-sec, and updates the screen immediately.
+(e.g. if you were converting 1.0 Euro to USD, you would see real-time updates on your screen for the USD value).
+- Saves your most recent currency.
+If you leave the app, the currency which you were using to convert from will always be at the top and ready to use again.

 # Setup overview
 ## Building and running
 Pretty standard--clone and use Gradle or Android Studio.
 Shouldn't be anything fancy to know.